Update 9th July, 2020

 Blogger & Blogspot

-Google Services such as Google Drive, Google Search and Google Analytics
+Google Profiles such as Google Drive, Google Search and Google Analytics

 How should I communicate these changes with my clients?